chejazi/rebase-contracts/README.md

 ### Write APIs

-There are three main write methods when interacting with Rebase:
+There are five main write methods when interacting with Rebase:

 ___